 A Certificate of Completion will be provided to each participant and may be evidence of professional development by your school administration.

-- 2 nights’ accommodation July 10 and 11 at the conference center in a double room with bath (or increase the fee to $900 per person for a private room).
-Because space is limited, preference will be given to teams willing to share.
+· 2 nights’ accommodation July 20 and 21 at the conference center in a double room with bath (If there are special circumstances, the fee is $500 per person for a private room.
+Because space is limited, preference will be given to teams willing to share.)

-- All meals, including breakfast, lunch, and dinner, beginning with continental breakfast on July 10 and ending with a full breakfast on July 12
+· All meals, including breakfast, lunch, and dinner, beginning with continental breakfast on July 20.

 Public and independent schools are encouraged to participate by sending a team of 2, 3 or 4 members consisting of:

-Please complete the application by April 12, 2013.
+Please complete the application by March 1, 2016.
 One application per team, please.
-Space is limited so apply early.
-Teams that are accepted for the institute will be required to make a financial commitment by May 13, 2013.
-A limited amount of scholarship assistance may be available to qualifying teams.
+Space is limited, so apply early.
+Teams that are accepted for the institute will be required to make a financial commitment by May 1, 2016.